induna-crewneck/dietpi/README.md

 But as a byproduct this might be useful to others trying to do the stuff I did.

 ## Used hardware and tools
-I'm running DietPi ([Download](https://dietpi.com/downloads/images/DietPi_RPi-ARMv6-Buster.7z)) on a Raspberry Pi 4 Modell B with 4GB RAM.
+I'm running DietPi ([Download](https://dietpi.com/downloads/images/DietPi_RPi-ARMv6-Buster.7z)) on a Raspberry Pi 4 Modell B with 4GB RAM and a 128GB SanDisk Ultra microSDXC A1.

 ### Software
 - SSH software: [KiTTY](https://dietpi.com/downloads/binaries/all/Kitty_Portable_DietPi.7z) (logged in as root)